ahmetb/cloud-run-faq/README.md

 ### How does it compare to AWS Fargate?

-[AWS Fargate](https://aws.amazon.com/fargate/) and Cloud Run both let you run containers without managing the underlying VM instances).
+[AWS Fargate](https://aws.amazon.com/fargate/) and Cloud Run both let you run containers without managing the underlying infrastructure.

-Fargate focuses on being a managed replacement for VM instances in Amazon Elastic Container Service (ECS).
-It shares the same API constructs as ECS.
-In Fargate, you are in charge of managing your cluster.
+Fargate can run a wide range of container workloads, including but not limited to HTTP servers, background or long running tasks.
+It can give you a publicly accessible endpoint after deploying your application.
+Fargate can autoscale based on CPU, memory and any additional metric as defined by your application.

 Cloud Run is a standalone compute platform, abstracting cluster management and focusing on fast automatic scaling.
 Cloud Run supports running only HTTP servers, and therefore can do request-aware autoscaling, as well as scale-to-zero.
-Fargate autoscaling is CPU/memory based and is more suitable for containers that can be long-running (batch, background etc).

 Therefore, the pricing model is different.
 On Cloud Run, you only pay while a request is being handled.